 And give to everyone who asks you.
-For a long time I was really good at ignoring beggars.
-It's not so much of an issue in St Ives, but if you venture into the city or even Chatswood and sometimes Gordon these days, there's quite a few beggars around.
+Despite our relatively prosperous society, there there's quite a few beggars around.
 From aggressive ones who accost you as you walk along, to passive ones that sit on corner with writing on a piece of cardboard that tells you their particular tale of misfortune.

-But as I say, I was good at ignoring them.
-But since re-reading this passage a few years ago, I've reconsidered.
-I know all the arguments about them only wanting money for alcohol or drugs... but compared to having to do good to those who hate me, giving some change to someone who's prepared to humble themselves to ask for it like that, is probably no too much of an ask.
+I know all the arguments about them only wanting money for alcohol or drugs - and that's certainly what I was told growing up - but compared to having to do good to those who hate me, giving some change to someone who's prepared to humble themselves to ask for it like that, is probably too much of an ask.